 Tools Needed For Adjustment

 Adjusting straps on a Baby Trend stroller typically requires no tools.
 Most adjustments use sliders and buckles, and shoulder-height changes are done by re-threading the straps through slots behind the seat.
-Having your hands free is all you need.
+Your hands are all you need.

 Checklist Of Helpful Items